-The Bid must be for a minimum of $[\bullet]$ Equity Shares of face value of $\gtrless 2$ each and in multiples of $[\bullet]$ Equity Shares of face value of $\gtrless 2$ each thereafter so as to ensure that the Bid Amount payable by the Eligible Employee does not exceed $\gtrless 500,000$ .
-However, the initial allocation to an Eligible Employee in the Employee Reservation Portion shall not exceed $\gtrless 200,000$ .
-Allotment in the Employee Reservation Portion will be as detailed in the section "Offer Structure" beginning on page 336.
+The Bid must be for a minimum of 53 Equity Shares of face value of ₹2 each and in multiples of 53 Equity Shares of face value of ₹2 each thereafter so as to ensure that the Bid Amount payable by the Eligible Employee not exceed ₹500,000.
+However, the initial allocation to an Eligible Employee in the Employee Reservation Portion could not exceed ₹200,000.
+Allotment in the Employee Reservation Portion is as detailed in the section "Offer Structure" beginning on page 336.

 However, Allotments to Eligible Employees in excess of ₹200,000 shall be considered on a proportionate basis, in the event of under-subscription in the Employee Reservation Portion, subject to the total Allotment to an Eligible Employee not exceeding ₹500,000.
-Subsequent under-subscription, if any, in the Employee Reservation Portion shall be added back to the Net Offer.
+Subsequent under-subscription, if any, in the Employee Reservation Portion is required to be added back to the Net Offer.
 Eligible Employees Bidding in the Employee Reservation Portion may Bid at the Cut-off Price.

-Bids under the Employee Reservation Portion by Eligible Employees shall be:
+Bids under the Employee Reservation Portion by Eligible Employees were required to be:

-- Made only in the prescribed Bid cum Application Form or Revision Form. - Only Eligible Employees (excluding such other persons not eligible under applicable laws, rules, regulations and guidelines) would be eligible to apply in this Offer under the Employee Reservation Portion. - In case of joint bids, the sole/ first Bidder shall be the Eligible Employee. - Bids by Eligible Employees may be made at Cut-off Price. - Only those Bids, which are received at or above the Offer Price would be considered for allocation under this portion. - The Bids must be for a minimum of [•] Equity Shares of face value of ₹2 each and in multiples of [•] Equity Shares thereafter so as to ensure that the Bid Amount payable by the Eligible Employee subject to a maximum Bid Amount of ₹500,000. - Eligible Employees bidding in the Employee Reservation Portion can Bid through the UPI mechanism - If the aggregate demand in this portion is less than or equal to [•] Equity Shares at or above the Offer Price, full allocation shall be made to the Eligible Employees to the extent of their demand.
+- Made only in the prescribed Bid cum Application Form or Revision Form. - Only Eligible Employees (excluding such other persons not eligible under applicable laws, rules, regulations and guidelines) would be eligible to apply in this Offer under the Employee Reservation Portion. - In case of joint bids, the sole/ first Bidder was considered the Eligible Employee. - Bids by Eligible Employees could be made at Cut-off Price. - Only those Bids, which are received at or above the Offer Price were considered for allocation under this portion. - The Bids must be for a minimum of 53 Equity Shares of face value of ₹2 each and in multiples of 53 Equity Shares thereafter so as to ensure that the Bid Amount payable by the Eligible Employee subject to a maximum Bid Amount of ₹500,000. - Eligible Employees bidding in the Employee Reservation Portion could Bid through the UPI mechanism - If the aggregate demand in this portion is less than or equal to 70,000 Equity Shares at or above the Offer Price, full allocation was required to be made to the Eligible Employees to the extent of their demand. - Bids by Eligible Employees in the Employee Reservation Portion and in the Net Offer portion were not treated as multiple Bids.

-- Bids by Eligible Employees in the Employee Reservation Portion and in the Net Offer portion shall not be treated as multiple Bids. - Eligible Employees should mention their employee number at the relevant place in the Bid cum Application Form or Revision Form.
+• Eligible Employees were required to mention their employee number at the relevant place in the Bid cum Application Form or Revision Form.

-In the event of under-subscription in the Employee Reservation Portion, the unsubscribed portion will be available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹500,000.
+In the event of under-subscription in the Employee Reservation Portion, the unsubscribed portion was available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹500,000.